 SCREEN: To be uploaded by Authors: Viable cell gated subsets being dragged into the layout window.
 Then, the samples being visualized as far-red versus green channel dot plots / APC-A vs. FITC-A

-Finally, ensure that the senescent gate is visible on all plots and that the gate for the vehicle-only control exhibits less than 5%–10% senescent cells [1].
+Ensure that the senescent gate is visible on all plots and that the gate for the vehicle-only control exhibits less than 5%–10% senescent cells [1].
+The analysis is now complete.
+Data can now be shared in dot plot format, or summarized in Table format, as desired.

-SCREEN: To be uploaded by Authors: Shot of plots showing senescent gate. for record keeping purposes.
+SCREEN: To be uploaded by Authors: Shot of plots showing senescent gate.

+SCREEN: To be uploaded by Authors: Shot of final data set (all dot plots).

+SCREEN: To be uploaded by Authors: Shot of data in Table format.

+TXT: Save the analysis file prior to closing software for record keeping purposes.

 Protocol Script Questions